broomcms/defiant-dev/README.md

  - Container 5: PHPMyAdmin
    In order to have a fast access to database data, I added a PHPMyAdmin container.
    This container is setup at : http://localhost:2222

-All containers can talk to each others using the container name.
 I created a network called defiantdev.
+All containers withing that network can talk to each others using there container names.

 ### Environment setup instructions